thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 special member functions are trivial.
 This explanation aligns well with the previous one.

-A C++ class is loadable in Swift as long as moving it is trivial.
-If we ignore C++ classes with inconsistent copy and move semantics, a trivial move implies that copy constructor and copy assignment don't care about the specific address, which matches Swift's requirements.
+A C++ class is loadable in Codira as long as moving it is trivial.
+If we ignore C++ classes with inconsistent copy and move semantics, a trivial move implies that copy constructor and copy assignment don't care about the specific address, which matches Codira's requirements.

 ### Special member functions with incorrect semantics